vaughngx4/borghost/ReadMe.md

 Currently only serves 1 remote backup host at a time.

 ## Note
-This project is still in development.
+- This project is still in development.
+- The backup repo is restricted to `/backups/<my_repo_name>`.

 ## Installation
 Clone the repo and build the image: